-Battery Switches
+Battery Switch

-- The parallel switch should be turned On only in emergencies. - Never disconnect the battery cables or turn Off the main battery switches while engines are running as this can cause damage to your boat's electrical components - A separate rotary battery switch is provided for each battery. - Some "Standby Loads", such as the CO monitors, the automatic bilge pumps, and the stereo memory, are not affected by the battery switch since they are wired directly to the battery (see the Wiring Diagrams in this Owner's Manual for more details).
+- The battery switch has four (4) positions. - Some "Standby Loads", such as the CO monitor, the automatic bilge pumps, and the stereo memory, are not affected by the battery switch since they are wired directly to the battery (see the Wiring Diagrams in this Supplement for more details).